 Affectionately known as Kimbo, Steve began his boatbuilding career when he stepped through the doors of Van Dam, but started his training years prior to that day.

 Kimbo has a degree in construction management from Illinois State University and graduated from the Northwest School of Wooden Boat Building with a focus on traditional small craft construction and yacht interior.

 Why this career?
 In Kimbo’s own words “I like that the work we do isn’t repetitive.
 It’s always changing as you progress through the different stages of the building process.
 I get great satisfaction in creating something beautiful and functional with my hands.”

 Thanks to his father’s decision to emigrate from South Korea to the United States, Kimbo traveled through the United States during family vacations, visiting many national parks and camping.
 These experiences and Kimbo’s love for the outdoors defined his interests and hobbies, whether it be camping, fishing, canoeing or sailing.

-Kimbo lives in Boyne City with his wife, Lindsay and they are happily expecting their first child.
+Kimbo lives in Boyne City with his wife, Lindsay and just welcomed their newborn son.
 Kimbo’s affections toward his mother and father are deep, as they are for his younger brother who serves in the United States Air Force.

 Kathleen made her return to northern Michigan, where she was born and raised after spending several years in southern California.
 Coming back to northern Michigan was a goal, and it seemed like fate that Van Dam was searching for new office help.
 As the Office Manager, Kathleen is responsible for greeting customers, fielding calls and marketing.